muon-build/muon/CONTRIBUTING.md

 branch in `darr_get_mem` (`data/darr.c`) and run muon under valgrind to check for errors.

-Unfortunately, since strings and objects are both referred to by ids (uint32\_t), there is no easy way for the C compiler to typecheck them.
-Internally, these ids are tagged and a runtime assert should catch any mix-ups.

 ## Memory

 You may be wondering, what about resource cleanup?
 Garbage collection?
 Muon's